WScore/Validator/README.md

 WScore.Validation
 =================

-A simple validation and filtration component.
+A simple validation component with many multi-byte support.

-Simple to create rules, easy to write logic (i.e. if statements), lots of default error messages.
+Easy to use, enjoyable to write code, lots of default error messages, lots of pre-defined validation types, and works great with multi-byte characters (Japanese that is).

-*   filteration:
+Others are:

-    may change the input value.
-For instace, string:lower filter may change alphabets to lower character.
+*   preset order of rules to apply. essential to handle Japanese characters.
-*   validation:
+*   multiple values combined to a single value (ex: bd_y, bd_m, bd_d to bd).
-    will only validates the value (no changes to the value).
+*   easy to code logic.

 Simple Usage That Should Be